Nick Marsh (American football)

-Nick Marsh (born October 1, 2006) is an American college football wide receiver for the Michigan State Spartans.
+Nick Marsh (born October 1, 2006) is an American college football wide receiver for the Indiana Hoosiers.
+He previously played for the Michigan State Spartans.

 Career

 Marsh attended River Rouge High School in River Rouge, Michigan.
 As a senior, he had 41 receptions for 718 yards and eight touchdowns.
 Marsh played in the 2023 All-American Bowl.
 He committed to Michigan State University to play college football.

 In his second career game his true freshman season at Michigan State in 2024, Marsh had eight receptions for 194 yards and a touchdown.

+After Michigan State fired coach Jonathan Smith at the conclusion of the 2025 season, Marsh announced his intentions to enter the transfer portal after leading the Spartans in receiving in 2024 and 2025.
+On January 4th, 2026 Marsh announced his commitment to the Indiana Hoosiers.